vsalter/project-4/README.md

 - **Trello:** Link to pseudocode is [here](https://trello.com/invite/b/DngNlN1U/65244faea4d2d186812bf818b367225c/coachescorner)

 ## Hurdles
- - The first hurdle I faced was just understand the flow within React.
+ - The first hurdle I faced was just understanding the flow within React.

  - The other hurdle I faced was getting my details page to show.